ArthurSudbrackIbarra/cloney-documentation/docs/creators/reusable-blocks.md

 # Reusable Blocks

-In Cloney template repositories, you can create reusable blocks of content using the `define` function.
+In Cloney template repositories, you can create reusable blocks of content using the `define` structure.
 These named templates allow you to define specific content that can be easily integrated into multiple template files.
 This enables you to create components that can be reused throughout your Cloney template repository.

 These blocks are global in scope, which means they are accessible from any file in any directory within your Cloney template repository.
 Therefore, it's essential to choose **unique block names** to avoid conflicts.